MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 Now, when you choose, for example, the **Send** action on the **Posted Sales Invoice** page, the email body will contain the document information of report 1306 preceded by styled standard text according to the report layout that you selected in step 5.

 ## Using a Substitute Sender Address on Outbound Email Messages
-If you are using an SMTP account, you can use the **Send As** or **Send on Behalf** capabilities on your Exchange server to change the sender address on outbound messages. [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the SMTP account to authenticate to Exchange, but will either substitute the sender address with the one you specify, or amend it with "on behalf of."
+If you are using the legacy SMTP settings, you can use the **Send As** or **Send on Behalf** capabilities from Microsoft Exchange to change the sender address on outbound messages. [!INCLUDE[d365fin](includes/d365fin_md.md)] will use the SMTP account to authenticate to Exchange, but will either substitute the sender address with the one you specify, or amend it with "on behalf of."

 The following are examples of how Send As and Send on Behalf are used in [!INCLUDE[d365fin](includes/d365fin_md.md)]: